Senth/youtube-series-downloader/README.md

 ## Features

 - Download latest episodes from configurable channels.
 Configurable how many days back to look for an episode.
 - Speed up videos.
-Both globally configurable and each channel can override the speed.
+Configurable both globally and separate for each channel.
 - Run as a daemon.
 - Plex friendly output.
 - Include/exclude regex filters to only download episodes matching the title.